dabit3/lysium/README.md

 # Lysium

-An elegant cross-platform control plane for agent-first software delivery.
+A cross-platform control plane for agent-first software delivery.

 ## Features